someniatko/DoctrineRestDriver/README.md

     password:     "CircleIsGreat"
 ```

-First of all we need to create one or more entities:
+First of all you need to create one or more entities:

 ```php
 namespace CircleBundle\Entity;